Emergency Rations-What to Stockpile

 Canned Vegetables and Beans

 Another great source of vitamins and protein would be canned veggies and beans.
-From past experience, you’ll notice that they last for a long time too!
+From experience, you’ll notice that they also last for a long time!
+We have corn, peas, green beans, kidney beans, beets, and other veggies we enjoy.
+The key in storing food is to have items your family likes to eat!
+We also have several veggies as freeze-dried storage items.

 Oatmeal

 Oatmeal and oats are going to be a great source of fiber.
-Plus they store for a long period of time.
-This is also a good stored food to have on hand to mix with other food items as you strive to feed your family healthy meals during emergencies and just day to day meal prep.
+Plus, they store it for an extended period.
+This is also a good stored food to have on hand to mix with other food items as you strive to feed your family healthy meals during emergencies and just day-to-day meal prep.

 Honey

-Even if you don’t eat a lot of honey, be sure to stock up on it.
+Stock up on it even if you don’t eat a lot of honey.
 It’s a sweetener that will make your oatmeal taste so much better.
 Honey can also be used for several medical purposes, including healing a sore throat and boosting your immune system.

 Sugar

 You gotta have sugar!
-Not only will it be nice to have something sweet to eat, but it also can help preserve food.
-Get it in the 5 lb buckets that seal better than plastic and paper packaged sugar.
+It will be nice to have something sweet to eat, but it can also help preserve food.
+Get it in the 5-25 pound bags and save money.
+Please remember not to use oxygen absorbers with sugar or salt; they will become bricks.

 Salt

-Another seasoning that will keep food from tasting bland, salt is also a preserver.
+Another seasoning that will keep food from tasting bland is salt, which is also a preserver.
 You might not have known it, but it can also help kill bacteria.
+BBC Science Focus

 Apple Cider Vinegar

-Apple cider vinegar will not only be good for creating a salad dressing, but also for cleaning, preserving food, and a remedy for an endless array of medical problems.
+Apple cider vinegar will create a salad dressing, clean and preserve food, and remedy endless medical problems.

-It’s even useful for losing weight, although after an apocalyptic event you’ll probably be losing weight just fine without it.
+It’s even helpful in losing weight, although, after an apocalyptic event, you’ll probably be losing weight just fine without it.

 Rice and Beans

 Rice and beans are every prepper’s go-to cheap foods that can create a complete meal with far less.
-Plus beans can provide plenty of protein to your diet.
+Plus, beans can provide plenty of protein in your diet.
 Instant rice might not be as nutritional, but it stores better than brown rice.
+We all love fresh foods, but fresh means perishable food that won’t last long, even in the fridge.
+Get used to the idea of having foods with a long shelf life and learn to plan meals around their use.

 Pasta

 Pasta lasts forever, so it would seem to be a good food item to stockpile.
-While it might not be great for your diet, it will help your meals be more filling, especially if you’re rationing meals for an extended period of time.
+While it might not be great for your diet, it will help your meals be more filling, especially if you’re rationing meals for an extended period.

-How are you supposed to have any bread if you don’t stock up on whole grains?
-The answer is, you won’t.
+How are you supposed to have bread if you don’t stock up on whole grains?
+The answer is you won’t.
 Whole grains are a healthy option that lasts for an indefinite amount of time.
+When you store wheat berries, you’ll need a wheat grinder, and you’ll need to know how to make whole wheat bread; that is, if you want to, there will be no pressure from me.

-Some people can’t even function without it, so if you’re one of those people, make sure you have a healthy supply of it.
-It also can be a great barter item if you find yourself wanting to trade for other valuable items to complete your meal prep efforts.
+Some people can’t even function without it, so if you’re one of those people, ensure you have a healthy supply.
+It also can be a great barter item if you want to trade for other valuable items to complete your meal prep efforts.

 Cooking Oil